HloHarshit/Indian-Census-SQL-EDA/README.md

 # Indian Census SQL Data Analysis

-This repository contains the code and documentation for Exploratory Data Analysis (EDA) of Indian Census data using SQL queries via mysql-connector module.
-The data is stored in a MySQL database named `indiancensus`, consisting of two tables: `data1` and `data2`.
+This repository contains the code and documentation for Exploratory Data Analysis (EDA) of Indian Census data using SQL queries in python via mysql-connector module.
+The data is stored in a MySQL database named `indiancensus`, consisting of two tables: data1 and data2.

 ## Dataset

 The dataset comprises two tables in the `indiancensus` database:

-### Table: `data1`
+### Table: data1

 - **District**: Name of the district.
 - **State**: State to which the district belongs.